kaio-souza/pi-reader/README.md

-# pdfreader
+# PIReader
-A Laravel PDF reader, using Smalot\PdfParser
+A Laravel PDF reader, using Smalot\PdfParser and API from https://ocr.space/